-Applicants normally require a first or second class Honours degree in a numerate subject such as maths, computing, engineering or an analytic science, from a British university, or an equivalent qualification from an institution recognised by the University.
+A minimum of a second class honours degree or equivalent in a numerate subject such as maths, computing, engineering or an analytic science.
 Applicants without these formal qualifications but with significant appropriate work experience are encouraged to apply.

 Months of entry